 The Rave is a unisex model.
 Thankfully, it’s available in half sizes too.
-Because it’s unisex, women should go as much as one-and-a-half size down for a snug fit on a narrow foot.
+Because it’s unisex, women should go as much as one-and-a-half size down from your street shoe size for a snug fit on a narrow foot.
 Those with mid-high volume feet should go at least a half size down from their usual shoe.
 If you’ve bought shoes from Evolv before and were happy with their fit, you should be safe with ordering the same size.

 This is one of the key design features of the Rave.
 Most brands’ slippers focus on comfort at the expense of performance.
 Though they may feel a little tight initially, the Rave’s soft leather upper forms to your feet.
 They will feel snug before they stretch to fit.
 The VTR rand also means protection at high-wear sections while reducing pressure points by thinning out in key areas.
 The friction hot spots common in other rock shoes are not present here.
-The Evolv Rave offers precision and comfort in fairly equal measures.
+It’s a shot that offers precision and comfort in fairly equal measures.

 The clean lines and slip-on styling could fool you into thinking this is another low-performance, super chilled-out shoe.
 But the Evolv Rave climbing shoe can crush on the right person.
-These are amazing slippers and offer cutting-edge precision.
-Once broken in, the Evolv Rave fits like other brands’ neutral models.
-Crucially, that VTR rand allows you to feel the rock for some edge precision.
+These are amazing slippers and offer pretty good precision for edging.
+Once broken in, the shoes fit like other brands’ neutral models.
+Crucially, that VTR rand allows you to feel the rock to apply power more efficiently.
 The thicker front toe area is only thicker by comparison.
 It’s still plenty slim enough for most smaller-mid-sized pockets and edges.

 The Trax SAS outsole offers maximum durability with decent traction.
 It’s sticky in warmer conditions–and performs reasonably well across a range of temperatures.
 On everything but the smoothest slab, the smearing is good here.